 You never know where your dream job can take you - just ask Audio Alumni, Sam, who recently travelled to Fiji for World Happiness Day

 Sam was hired as a Location Recordist on an awareness project for World Happiness Day which showcases the Fijian 'Bula' spirit.
-We caught up with Sam to get an insight on his role on this project and how he landed such a cool gig!
+We caught up with Sam to get an insight into his role on this project and how he landed such a cool gig!

-Tell us a bit about the work you have been doing in Fiji
+Tell us a bit about the work you have been doing in Fiji?

 The campaign we were shooting in Fiji was basically an awareness project for World Happiness Day, showcasing the Fijian ‘Bula’ spirit.
 We spent 8 days Island hopping and doing super long shoot days in order to come up with loads of content for a 10-part video campaign.
 The first video to circulate is a TV Commercial however, there is a whole load of other content to be released.
-I freelance under a thousand different audio-related titles but in Fiji, I was working as the location recordist - operating the boom and all other audio gear (lapels, mixer, timecode locks, camera feed etc).
+I freelance under a thousand different audio-related titles but in Fiji, I was working as the location recordist - operating the boom and all other audio gear (lapels, mixer, timecode locks, camera feed, etc).
 Now that I’m home, I’ve been working on all the Post Production Mixing and Sound Design for the campaign.

 How did you land the role to go over there?